 Century Sealed Maintenance Free Design for your convenience – – No need to add water/electrolyte

-What Influences Sydney Car Battery Prices And What Should You Consider?
+What Influences Car Battery Prices In Australia And What Should You Consider?

-When choosing batteries, be aware that prices are affected by certain factors such as brand, manufacturer, size, amps and model.
-In terms of the brand, many retailers offer generic or no-name brands that are sold at a fraction of the price of a known brand.
+When choosing batteries, be aware that prices are affected by individual factors such as brand, manufacturer, size, amps and model.
+Regarding the brand name, many retailers offer generic or no-name brands at a fraction of the price of a well-known product.

 Many experienced motorists do not recommend generic car batteries because they are considered less reliable.
-This may not be true to all generic brands, but many of these products are not established.
+It may not apply to all generic brands, but many of these products are relatively unknown to the general public.
 Their manufacturers may not have the same motivation to offer consumers a more durable product.
-However, local manufacturers have a more vested interest in offering quality to their local customers due to their close proximity.
+However, local manufacturers have a more vested interest in providing quality to their local customers due to their proximity.
 So why are generic brands still being sold?
-They’re likely available to give consumers a cheaper alternative.
+They are likely available to give consumers a cheaper alternative.

 Brand/Model are factors that also influence the price of batteries

-Reputable known brands such as the Century Ultra High Performance (36 Month Warranty) and Century High Performance (24 Month Warranty) sealed maintenance free range, now with Smart Drive™ Technology, will naturally cost more than a less popular or generic brand.
-They can, however, be relied upon to offer optimum performance, especially in Sydney’s ever increasing harsh city gridlock driving conditions, and have been independently tested to last up to three (3) times longer than other brands in the market.
+Reputable, known brands such as the Century Ultra High Performance (36 Month Warranty) and Century High Performance (24 Month Warranty) sealed maintenance free range, now with Smart Drive™ Technology, will naturally cost more than less favourite or generic brands.
+They can, however, be relied upon to offer optimum performance, especially in Cities ever-increasing harsh city gridlock driving conditions and have been independently tested to last up to three (3) times longer than other brands in the market.

-If you’re looking for a cost effective quality source of power, a “Known Battery Brand Is Your Best Bet”
+If you are looking for a cost-effective quality source of power, a “Known Battery Brand Is Your Best Bet.”

 Another factor that influences car battery prices is the size.
-Batteries are categorized according to their capacity, something that is referred to as group size.
-This refers to the dimensions of the unit itself — its height, length and width.
-The sizes are based on the standard dimensions of the battery tray in a car, which differs depending on the car brand and model.
+Batteries are categorised according to their capacity, something that is known as group size and applies to the dimensions of the unit itself — its height, length and width.
+The actual case size formats are the standard dimensions of the battery tray in a car, which differs depending on the car brand and model.

 The key is to focus on quality — the performance level, design and reliability of the battery versus its perceived capability based on its selling price.
-Look for one that has a solid reputation, one that consistently performs in a given environment it was designed for and one that has earned (and deserved) the trust of vehicle owners and drivers.
+Look for one that has a solid reputation, one that consistently performs in harsh environments and has earned (and deserved) the trust of vehicle owners and drivers.

-After all, who knows which batteries work best than those who actually use them?
-When your security, comfort and safety depend on choosing the right product, then choose quality over a cheap car battery prices any time.
+After all, who knows which batteries work best than those who use them?
+When your security, comfort and safety depend on choosing the right product, then select quality over low car battery prices anytime.

 Where do you find competitive car battery prices without compromising quality?

-If there is one particular brand you are looking for, it’s often best to purchase from an authorized re-seller.
-Manufacturers don’t just simply allow stores to sell their products.
+If there is one particular brand you are looking for, it is often best to purchase from an authorised re-seller.
+Manufacturers do not just merely allow stores to sell their products.
 They prefer to use dealers and retailers, so they have better control over distribution and customer service.
-This is also a good way to assure the quality of their car batteries.
+It is also an excellent way to assure the quality of their car batteries.

-Battery prices at authorized re-sellers are usually fixed, although you might find a small price difference from one seller to the next.
-The advantage in buying from authorized retailers is that you are assured that the battery is brand new, you get assistance from knowledgeable personnel.
-You’re also likely to receive installation support, and you are covered with a nationwide warranty.
+Battery prices at authorised re-sellers are similar, although you might find a small price difference from one seller to the next.
+The advantage in buying from authorised retailers is that you can confidently know the battery is brand new, you get assistance from knowledgeable personnel.
+You are also likely to receive installation support, and covered with nationwide warranty.

 Cheaper imported generic car battery prices, tend to be more costly in the long-run since you might have to replace the unit more frequently, and we all know what a great inconvenience that is to your daily routine, correct?

 Fact: Century is the only battery made in Australia, for Australians.
 Don’t be informed otherwise, use your due diligence and do your research.
-Remember, if it’s not “Branded Century”, it’s not made here locally.
+Remember, if it is not “Branded Century”, it is not made here locally.

 Here is a great resource we highly recommend on common frequently asked battery questions.
 (Opens in new window)